Azure/avdaccelerator/workload/docs/getting-started-baseline.md

 ### Account and Access requirements

 - [x]  The account used for the deployment and the Active Directory Domain Join account cannot have multi-factor authentication (MFA) enabled.
+- [x] The account used for joining to the domain must have at minimum these permissions on the specified Organizational Unit (OU).
+Default OU is "Computers" if none is specified in deployment.
+  - Object and all descendant objects:
+    - Create Computer Object
+  - Descendant Computer Objects:
+    - Write All Properties
+    - Modify Permissions
+    - Change Password
+    - Validate Write to DNS hostname
+    - Validate Write to Service Principal Name
 - [x]  The Domain Controllers used for AD join purposes should be standard writable Domain Controllers, not Read Only Domain Controllers (when using AD DS or AAD DS).
 - [x]  Ensure you have the appropriate [licenses](https://docs.microsoft.com/azure/virtual-desktop/prerequisites#operating-systems-and-licenses) for proper Azure Virtual Desktop entitlement.

 ### Networking requirements

 - [x]  If the new Azure Virtual Desktop workload will be connected (peered) with a Hub VNet, contributor permissions are required on the referenced Hub VNet.
 - [x]  Virtual network subnet used for Azure Virtual Desktop session host deployment, needs to access the following:
   - [list of URLs](https://learn.microsoft.com/azure/virtual-desktop/safe-url-list?tabs=azure#session-host-virtual-machines) session host VMs need to access for Azure Virtual Desktop (During and after deployment).